 - Admission is competitive and is based on an objective point system.

 Are there any scholarships or other funds available to help me with school related expenses?

-Yes, the college has state and federal financial aid programs as well as several scholarship programs administered by the SVCC Foundation.
-Also, the hospitals have scholarship programs and forgivable loans.
-Some of these programs may cover uniforms and/or stethoscopes.
+The college participates in state and federal financial aid programs as well as several scholarship programs administered by the SVCC foundation.

 Are there any other tests that I need to take?

 Applicants must register for and take the ATI-TEAS (6th Edition.
 Test of Essential Academic Skills, Version 5 will be accepted if taken within previous 5 years and meets at least minimum requirementts).
 This test may be taken no more than 3 times in an academic cycle and scores are good for 5 years.
 Check the testing portion of this website for dates, cost, location and information on registration.

 How long will it take me to get through the program?

 Prerequisites may take one to two semesters to complete and the clinical portion of the ADN program is 4 semesters over 2 years: Fall and Spring semesters in the first year, then Fall and Spring semester for the second year.